 Seaside Home / Players, Coaches, Refs / Schedules & Results / Directions / Fields / FAQs / Lodging & Attractions / Vendors & Volunteers / Tourney Apparel

-published by FIFA, with the tournament additions and modifications shown below.
+published by FIFA; USYSA; and with the tournament additions & modifications shown below.

-The 26th Annual Seaside Classic Soccer Tournament offers birth-year competition from U-9 to U-19 (girls and boys) in "Seaside," "Classic," and "Coastal" Divisions.
+The 27th Annual Seaside Classic Soccer Tournament offers birth-year competition from U-9 to U-19 (girls and boys) in "Seaside," "Classic," and "Coastal" Divisions.
 Seaside Divisions are for those teams seeking a higher level of competition than Classic or Coastal Divisions.
+Divisions may be adjusted by the Tournament Committee depending on the number of teams entered into a given division.

 This tournament has been organized to promote healthy competition between players of the game of soccer.
 It is hoped that all participants including the players, coaches and fans will join in the positive support of the referees and tournament

 officials.
-Coaches are reminded that they are responsible for behavior of their players, managers and fans.
+Coaches are reminded that they are responsible for the behavior of their players, managers and fans.

 The Seaside Classic is pleased to partner with Halpern Travel LLC as our Official Tournament Housing Coordinator.
 Teams using overnight accommodations are required to use tournament housing as a condition of participation in the Tournament.
 Teams within commuting distance are not required to stay in hotels.